-Drug Treatment Hotline
+Drug Abuse and Addiction Hotline

 You or your loved one may currently be suffering from an alcohol or drug addiction and feel that there is nowhere to turn.
 You are interested in finding helpful substance abuse treatment, but you have no idea where or how to begin.
 Though the situation may appear bleak, there are great options that allow you to learn more about drug treatment and addiction recovery easily and on your terms.
 One productive option for starting a life directed by sobriety and abstinence is contacting a drug treatment hotline.